simatic-ax/Performance-Programming-Guidelines/README.md

 This repository serves to provide programming guidelines for users of SIMATIC AX.
 It's primary goal is to address programming related suggestions that impact the runtime performance.

+See the [Overview](./docs/01_Introduction.md) to find the different recommendations.

 ## Target platforms

 Generally, the assumed target platform is the SIMATIC S7-1500 / S7-1500T portfolio.
 This includes also the S7-1508S (Software Controller) and S7-1504D / S7-1507D (Drive Controllers).